TP-Link Systems Inc. VIGI Series IP Camera

 • Camera must be powered on and connected to the network

-• No valid user credentials needed
+• No credentials required

 Exploitability